flutter/website/src/docs/cookbook/navigation/navigate-with-arguments.md

   @override
   Widget build(BuildContext context) {
     return MaterialApp(
+      routes: {
+        ExtractArgumentsScreen.routeName: (context) => ExtractArgumentsScreen(),
+      },
       // Provide a function to handle named routes.
       // Use this function to identify the named
       // route being pushed, and create the correct
       // Screen.
       onGenerateRoute: (settings) {
         // If you push the PassArguments route if (settings.name == PassArgumentsScreen.routeName) {
           // Cast the arguments to the correct
           // type: ScreenArguments.
           final ScreenArguments args = settings.arguments as ScreenArguments;

           // Then, extract the required data from
           // the arguments and pass the data to the
           // correct screen.
           return MaterialPageRoute(
             builder: (context) {
               return PassArgumentsScreen(
                 title: args.title,
                 message: args.message,
               );
             },
           );
         }
         // The code only supports
         // PassArgumentsScreen.routeName right now.
         // Other values need to be implemented if we
         // add them.
 The assertion here will help remind
         // us of that higher up in the call stack, since
         // this assertion would otherwise fire somewhere
         // in the framework.
         assert(false, 'Need to implement ${settings.name}');
         return null;
       },
       title: 'Navigation with Arguments',
       home: HomeScreen(),
-        routes: {
-          ExtractArgumentsScreen.routeName: (context) =>
-              ExtractArgumentsScreen(),
-        });
+    );
   }
 }